 By default, goals are defined as "matching" parts of the screen path or screen title.
 If you want to trigger a conversion manually or track some user interaction, call the method goal.
-Read more about what a goal is in the Help Center.
+Read further about what a goal is in Goal in Piwik PRO.